 Even though the VNC server is running, it needs to know which commands to execute when it starts up.
 Since we will connect remotely, VNC needs to know which graphical environment it should connect to.

 During the initial startup, the VNC server runs the commands that are located in a configuration file called xstartup in the .vnc folder (in your home directory).
 The startup script was created when we entered the vncserver command but now we will create our own to launch the Xfce desktop environment.

 Before we go-ahead to change the VNC server configurations, we should stop any VNC server instances that are running.
 We can stop the previous VNC instance that is running on port 5901 (:1) using the following command:

 You will see an output as follows, however with a different PID:

 - Now let’s go ahead and configure TigerVNC to use Xfce.
-First create the following file:
+First create the following file using the nano command:

 Enter the following in the text editor: